-- 4.5.5.5 Duquenois.
+- 4.5.5.4 Fast Blue BB salt solution for marijuana and mushrooms.
+Add enough of the Fast Blue BB salt to distilled/deionized water to change the water to a yellow color.
+The exact concentration is not relevant as the solution is tested with each use and thus depends on the analyst's personal preference. - 4.5.5.5 Duquenois.
 Add 2.5 mL acetaldehyde and 2 g vanillin to 100 mL of approximately 95% or greater ethanol, may be denatured. - 4.5.5.6 Van Urk's (p-DMAB).
 There are two recipes listed in Clarke's.
 The one to use is 2 g of p-Dimethylaminobenzaldehyde, add 50 mL of ethanol and 50 mL of hydrochloric acid.
-This reagent can be used in a test tube or sprayed. - 4.5.6 The expected reaction colors can be referenced in Clarke's or from laboratory generated testing. - 4.6 Authentication of Standards
+This reagent can be used in a test tube or sprayed. - 4.5.6 The expected reaction colors can be referenced in Clarke's or from laboratory generated JICE testing.

+4.6 Authentication of Standards